rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-mariadb/index.md

     fi
     ```

-3. Add the MariaDB Database module as well as the [Service Proxy module](/rollyourown/project_modules/service_proxy/) dependency to the project's `build-images.sh` script:
+3. Add the MariaDB Database module to the project's `build-images.sh` script:

     ```bash
-    # Build Service Proxy module images if -m flag is present
-    if [ $build_modules == 'true' ]
-    then
-       echo "Running build-images script for ryo-service-proxy module on "$hostname"" echo ""
-       "$SCRIPT_DIR"/../ryo-service-proxy/build-images.sh -n "$hostname" -v "$version"
-    else
-       echo "Skipping image build for the Service Proxy module" echo ""
-    fi
     # Build MariaDB Database module images if -m flag is present
     if [ $build_modules == 'true' ]
     then